 The Sabah fold and thrust belt is an established circum-Borneo play with multiple commercial oil and gas fields located in this proven prolific geological province.

 The thrusts likely formed from the combination of two geological processes.
 Firstly, as the result of subduction of the Dangerous Grounds beneath continental Borneo.
 Secondly, due to large-scale gravity sliding where up to seven kilometers of Miocene and younger clastic sediments were rapidly deposited via river deltas to the Sabah shelf and shelf-edge area.

 To date, most of the exploration and development of hydrocarbon resources has taken place along the crests of individual thrusts within the inner fold-belt, however, the outer thrust-belt and inter-thrust areas remain largely unexplored.
-By studying current day geological processes acting on the seabed, it can be observed that sand transportation is achieved by straight turbidite channels that dissect thrusts and terminate as distal turbidite fans that pond in the inter-thrust areas.
-The new Sabah GeoStreamer 3D seismic data reveals that the same geological processes also occurred in the past and QI investigations imply the possible presence of hydrocarbons in these ponded turbidites.
+By studying current-day geological processes acting on the seabed, it can be observed that sand transportation is achieved by straight turbidite channels that dissect thrusts and terminate as distal turbidite fans that pond in the inter-thrust areas.
+The Sabah multisensor 3D seismic data reveals that the same geological processes also occurred in the past and QI investigations imply the possible presence of hydrocarbons in these ponded turbidites.